Exercise Tips for Menopause Weight Gain

 Weight Bearing Exercises

-Another way to combat menopausal weight gain is through weight bearing exercise.
+Another way to combat early menopause symptoms such as menopausal weight gain is through weight bearing exercise.
 Weight bearing exercises help support strong bones and can get your heart pumping to burn even more calories (which has the added bonus of supporting a healthy heart).9 These can include:

 - Jumping rope